 Welcome to Begbies Traynor in the heart of Glasgow.
 We are a group of licensed insolvency practitioners offering a number of services to help businesses in financial distress.

-Our Glasgow office is one of an extensive network of offices across the UK, including four offices in Scotland, underlining our commitment to businesses in financial strife and cementing our status as the UK’s leading independent business recovery practice.
+Our Glasgow office is one of an extensive network of offices across the UK, including five offices in Scotland, underlining our commitment to businesses in financial strife and cementing our status as the UK’s leading independent business recovery practice.

 Recognising the problem and taking expert advice as early as possible may allow a business turnaround or recovery plan to be formulated and successfully implemented.
 Begbies Traynor’s restructuring and insolvency specialists have considerable expertise working with businesses of all sizes, in a variety of sectors, and can demonstrate an impressive track record in reviewing and restructuring businesses.